Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 ##### Publish using Visual Studio

-Follow the link to [Publish with Visual Studio](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019).
+Follow the link to [Publish with Visual Studio](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure).

 ##### Publish using Visual Studio Code

-1. Install the VS Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
+1. Install the Visual Studio Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
-1. Sign-in to App Service using Azure AD Account.
-1. Open the TodoListService-aspnetcore-webapi project folder.
-1. Choose View > Terminal from the main menu.
-1. The terminal opens in the TodoListService-aspnetcore-webapi folder.
-1. Run the following command:

-    ```console
-    dotnet publish --configuration Release
-    ```

-1. Publish folder is created under path `bin/Release/<Enter_Framework_FolderName>`.
-1. Right Click on **Publish** folder and select **Deploy to Web App**.
-1. Select **Create New Web App**, enter unique name for the app.
-1. Select **Windows** as the *OS*.
-Press **Enter**.
+1. Follow the link to [Publish with Visual Studio Code](https://docs.microsoft.com/aspnet/core/tutorials/publish-to-azure-webapp-using-vscode?view=aspnetcore-6.0)

 #### Enable cross-origin resource sharing (CORS) (TodoListService-aspnetcore-webapi)

+> :warning: the following steps are required only if you want your web API to be consumed by a single-page application (SPA).
+Learn more on [cross-origin resource sharing](https://developer.mozilla.org/docs/Web/HTTP/CORS).

 1. Go to [Azure portal](https://portal.azure.com), and locate your project there.
     - On the API tab, select **CORS**.
 Check the box **Enable Access-Control-Allow-Credentials**.